boyter/boyter.org/content/posts/sloc-cloc-code.md

 -------------------------------------------------------------------------------
 ```

-Not only can you turn off the complexity calculations you can turn off the COCOMO calcualtion as well.
-Turning off the complexity calculations also improves the performance to be similar to tokei.
+Not only can you turn off the complexity calculations you can turn off the COCOMO output as well.

 Note that the calculations will not be 100% the same as tokei for a few reasons.